flipacholas/Architecture-of-consoles/articles/xbox.md

 ## Games

 This part may be a bit confusing, mainly due to the lack of low-level documentation compared to other consoles.
-It seemed that Microsoft/Nvidia really wanted to use their libraries and forget about everything else.
+It seemed that Microsoft/Nvidia really wanted developers to use their libraries and forget about everything else.
 It's an interesting strategy nonetheless.

 In any case, I tried to document it as informative as possible, without going into too much depth.